 Today’s adventure will take you back into Katherine (Nitmiluk) Gorge to visit the secluded Southern Rockhole.
 You can either hike your way in (approximately 8km return) or catch the ferry down the river and get dropped off on the banks for a very short, but rocky, trek in.
 Southern Rockhole is so special because you can usually only swim there for a few months of the year (due to water flow), so make sure you check if it’s open for swimming before you go!
 The sheer beauty of this waterfall and its secluded location makes it 100% worth the walk!

 Eventually you’ll need to tear yourself away from this hideaway and make your way back to Katherine for an afternoon swim at the Katherine Hot Springs.
 Deceptively located right in town, you can walk to the very top of the path and climb into a large natural pool area.
 From there, swim your way downstream through the crystal waters discovering this natural wonderland.

-If timing is right, stop in at Pop Rocket Cafe located directly at the entrance of the springs.
-This local haunt is a great spot for a late afternoon drink.
+If timing is right, you can also stop in at Pop Rocket Cafe located directly at the entrance of the springs.
+This local haunt is a great spot for a coffee, lunch and snacks!

 Finish your day with another night of unwinding in Katherine town and reflect on your last three days of waterhole-hopping adventures!

 Follow us on social for the latest local’s tips…